Welcome to YMAC’s dedicated COVID-19 coronavirus webpage.

-The State Government is recommending testing for anyone who has COVID-19 symptoms – click here for details on symptoms for current variants of COVID-19 such as Omicron.
+The State Government continues to recommend testing for anyone who has COVID-19 symptoms.
+Click here for details on symptoms for current variants of COVID-19, such as Omicron.

 Remote Aboriginal communities directions

 The information contained in this update is current as 3 June 2022.

 As information from government changes regularly (often daily), we encourage you to check government websites for updated information.